 When people think of lower back pain and lifestyle, they first tend to think that sedentary lifestyle is the main cause.
-Although it can be a major cause, others such as diet, stress, smoking, posture, proper lifting and amount or intensity of exercise come in to play.
+Although it can be a leading cause, others such as diet, stress, smoking, posture, proper lifting and amount or intensity of exercise come in to play.

-Because the lumbar spine is so forgiving of the abuse that we subject it to, we only notice slight aches and pains from time to time.
-We address these issues with more rest or over the counter medications.
-Usually over the counter pills are adequate and we continue with their use along with our current sedentary lifestyle.
+Our backs are so forgiving of the abuse that we subject it to.
+If you only notice slight aches and pains from time to time, rest or over the counter medications are most likely your routine.
+Usually over the counter pills are adequate, and we continue with their use along with our current sedentary lifestyle.

 By rearranging our priorities, investing much needed time to keep our backs healthy and stronger, and engaging in back healthy activity, we can reverse this cycle, accomplish more and enjoy more free time.

-Active lifestyles are certainly what we all desire for our long term health and overall fitness and fulfillment.
+Active lifestyles are certainly what we all desire for our long term health and overall fitness and fulfilment.
 As with sedentary lifestyle, there is also a strong correlation with an active lifestyle and low back pain.

-They experience the same challenging cycle where they believe that with constant exercise, they can keep their back pain free while avoiding any sedentary choices.
+They experience the same challenging cycle where they believe that with routine exercise, they can keep their back pain free while avoiding any sedentary choices.
 This leads to lower back fatigue and possible injury if they are following an insufficient approach to back care.

-When we think of an active lifestyle, we must not only think of a physically active one, but one that places priority on the health and safety of your lumbar spine.
+When we think of an active lifestyle, we must not only think of a physically active one but one that places priority on the health and safety of your lumbar spine.

-All activities, including sports and exercise can be performed safely, provided that the body has adequately been conditioned to protect the spine first.
+All activities, including sports and exercise, can be performed safely, provided that the body has adequately been conditioned to protect the spine first.
 Use caution with activities in which there is little emphasis on posture, strength, and flexibility of the spine and hips.